time-sliders/note/java/gc/G1-Garbage-Collector.md

 1. **Young-only phase**: This phase starts with a few young-only collections that promote`推送` objects into the old generation.
 The transition between the young-only phase and the space-reclamation phase starts when the old generation occupancy`使用率` reaches a certain threshold, the Initiating Heap Occupancy threshold. <u>At this time, G1 schedules an Initial **Mark** young-only collection instead of a **regular** young-only collection.</u>
    - **Initial Mark** : This type of collection <u>starts the marking process</u> in addition to performing a regular young-only collection.
 Concurrent marking <u>determines all currently reachable (live) objects</u> in the old generation regions to be kept for the following space-reclamation phase.
 While marking hasn’t completely finished, regular young collections may occur. <u>Marking finishes with two special stop-the-world pauses</u>: Remark and Cleanup.
    - **Remark**: This pause finalizes the marking itself, and performs global reference processing`全局引用处理` and class unloading`类卸载`.
-Between `Remark` and `Cleanup` G1 calculates a summary of the liveness information concurrently, which will be `finalized` and used in the Cleanup pause to update internal data structures.
+Between `Remark` and `Cleanup` G1 **calculates a summary of the liveness information** concurrently, which will be `finalized` and used in the Cleanup pause to update internal data structures.
    - **Cleanup**: This pause also **reclaims completely empty regions**, and determines whether a space-reclamation phase will actually follow.
 If a space-reclamation phase follows, the young-only phase completes with a single young-only collection.
-2. **Space-reclamation phase**: **This phase consists of`包括` multiple mixed collections that in addition to`另外` young generation regions, also evacuate live objects of sets of old generation regions**. <u>The space-reclamation phase ends when G1 determines that evacuating more old generation regions wouldn't yield`产生` enough free space worth the effort.</u>
+2. **Space-reclamation phase**: **This phase consists of`包括` multiple mixed collections that in addition to`另外` young generation regions, also evacuate`转移,疏散` live objects of sets of old generation regions**. <u>The space-reclamation phase ends when G1 determines that evacuating more old generation regions wouldn't yield`产生` enough free space worth the effort.</u>

 After space-reclamation, the collection cycle restarts with another young-only phase.
 As backup, <u>if the application runs out of memory while gathering liveness information, G1 **performs an in-place stop-the-world full heap compaction** (Full GC) like other collectors.</u>